rhysd/vim-clang-format/README.md

 ```

 clang-format's documentation and API documentation is useful in some cases.
-In paticular, the following link is useful to know the information of a key and its value of a style setting.
+In particular, the following link is useful to know the information of a key and its value of a style setting.
 [CLANG-FORMAT STYLE OPTIONS](http://clang.llvm.org/docs/ClangFormatStyleOptions.html)

 ## License